twalla13/twalla13/README.md

 **Software Engineer · Full-Stack Developer · Problem Solver**

 I’m a developer with a strong foundation in math and software engineering.
-My GitHub is where I explore real-world problems, build systems end to end, and sharpen skills across the stack — from designing APIs to automating deployments.
+My GitHub is where I explore real-world problems, build systems end to end, and sharpen skills across the stack.

 ---